jsoma/data-studio-projects-2022/README.md

 **https://pmartisa.github.io/project_one/**

 * Missing viewport meta tag in `<head>`, needed to tell browser it's responsive.
 Add `<meta name="viewport" content="width=device-width, initial-scale=1, shrink-to-fit=no">`
-* Minimum font size should be 12px, enlarge text in Illustrator
-   * Text `A Flourish bar chart race` is too small at 11px
-   * Text `A Flourish bar chart race` is too small at 11px
-   * Text `` is too small at 11px
-   * Text `A Flourish bar chart race` is too small at 11px
-   * Text `A Flourish scatter chart` is too small at 11px
-   * Text `A Flourish scatter chart` is too small at 11px
-   * Text `` is too small at 11px
-   * Text `A Flourish scatter chart` is too small at 11px

 **https://pmartisa.github.io/project_three/index.html**